 PhD opportunities in the School of Law

-There are currently the following funded PhD opportunities in the following areas.
+There are currently the following self-funded PhD opportunities.
 For further information, contact the named staff below.

 You can find further details on studying for a PhD and details of how to apply here.
 To apply, please click on the ‘How to Apply’ tab and quote the Reference Number and Title on your Research Proposal.

 Promoting Global Health: An Investigation of the Universal Periodic Review and United Nations’ Sustainable Development Goals

 Reference number: 14

 School: School of Law Centre for Science, Law and Policy & Centre for Human Rights

 Supervisory Team: Prof. Jon Yorke, Dr. Friso Jansen, Alice Storey, and Dr. Sarah Cooper

 This research will investigate the bilateral and multilateral challenges to promoting and safeguarding healthcare within the Universal Periodic Review (UPR) and the Sustainable Development Goals (SDG) Agenda.

 The UPR involves a periodic review of UN member states’ human rights record, and in this mechanism national governments, civil society stakeholders, and the Working Group, will engage with relevant issues such as health/healthcare.
 In 2015, the UN established the Sustainable Development 2030 Agenda.
 This agenda covers a broad set of 17 Sustainable Development Goals, and 167 targets.
 These “will serve as the overall framework to guide global and national development action for the next 15 years, and SDG3 aims to “ensure healthy lives and promoting well-being for all at all ages.”